-- In reverse however, he does show his competence in other ways not seen in the books, like helping Gandalf solve the riddle to the Door of Moria, and rescuing Sam from drowning and later a mountain full of rocks before shielding Sam and himself from the Easterlings using his Elven cloak to appear as a huge rock — then when he and Sam are mistaken for Orcs in Mordor, he has the idea to distract them by starting a fight so that the two of them can escape.
+- In reverse however, he does show his competence in other ways not seen in the books, like helping Gandalf solve the riddle to the Door of Moria, and rescuing Sam from drowning and later a mountain full of rocks before shielding Sam and himself from the Easterlings using his Elven cloak to appear as a huge rock.
+In the third film, right before he and Sam are about to be caught at a checkpoint in Mordor, he successfuly distracts the orcs by starting a fight so that the two of them can escape.
 He also didn't need to be carried after he and Sam escape from the erupting Mount Doom and was the one who serves drinks to the other Hobbits in the Green Dragon towards the end.

 - All Webbed Up: This happens to Frodo after he manages to escape from Shelob's lair.